What in the World is

 Will certain outside Christian ministries ever admit that they endorsed WCG (GCI) too soon?
 Or do they even care?
 Grace Communion International is now able to mix right in with the ecumenical, global New Age church without missing a step.

 In order to justify still having a headquarters, ministers and members have told outsiders that the Bible allows for "different forms of church government" (even though GCI has, in their duplicity, made it sound at times like they hold to a "Presbyterian form of church government").
-But how many healthy (non-controlling) churches today have a HQ off somewhere, dispensing mass amounts of (confusing) information to all its members?
+But how many spiritually healthy (non-authoritative) churches today have a HQ off somewhere, dispensing massive amounts of (confusing) information to all its members?
 If the leaders want to condone their hierarchal form of government, then why aren't they each in charge of their own local congregations without a HQ in the picture?
 Instead, the top leadership in California has not stepped down and disassociated themselves from anything to do with a "headquarters," or a position of authority, or teaching.
 Joseph Tkach cannot be voted out and he remains unchallenged with a dummy board in place.
 Headquarters (although no longer termed that) is alive and well, and continuing to instruct the membership in what to do--along with bombarding them with so many confusing and varied articles on "some believe this" and "some believe that."

 Ministers who have decided to start new churches are "encouraged" by headquarters to remain connected to GCI (their "parent" church), which means they still can receive the church's newspaper, videos, sermon tapes and magazines, which in turn influences them to continue to believe and follow the top leaders' views.
 (Of course, headquarters will be there to receive any tithes and offerings members want to send them.
 In fact, while congregations are using offerings received from members for local expenses such as renting their building, they are still sending an unknown portion of it to HQs.)
 After having been manipulated for years by thought reform, most inside GCI have not learned to cultivate independent thinking capabilities of their own.
 Dependency on a "headquarters" is very hard for members and pastors alike to break and it doesn't seem to be anything that the GCI is in any hurry to do anything about.
 HQ is moving right along with their massive multi-marketing outreach.
 They have sold videos, T-shirts, caps, etc. and subsidize Plain Truth Ministries (which offers Plain Truth magazine).
 They are not only involved in "church planting" (supposedly to increase their lagging membership)16 but have now embraced New Age teachers and philosophies (although in their ambivalence they will deny it).